abdullahejazjanjua/Yolo_acn_occlusion_detection/README.md

-# yolo_acn_occulusion_detection
+# Introduction

-This repository contains implementation of the paper of same name by Yongjun Li et al.
+This is repository contains my implementation of the [YOLO-ACN : Focusing on Small Target and Occluded Object Detection](https://ieeexplore.ieee.org/document/9303478).

+THIS IS UNDER WORK